dealii/code-gallery/MCMC-Laplace/Readme.md

 reactions that are "closest" to the measured one.
-This formulation of the problem is what is now generally called the "deterministic inverse problem", and it is an optimization problem: Among all possible make-ups of the body, which one minimizes the difference between predicted measurements and actual measurements.
+This formulation of the problem is what is now generally called the "deterministic inverse problem", and it is an optimization problem: Among all possible make-ups of the body, find the one which *minimizes* the difference between predicted measurements and actual measurements.

 Since the late 1990s, a second paradigm for the formulation has come into play: "Bayesian inverse problems".
 It rests on the observation